leoindra/Leonardo_website/content/authors/admin/_index.md

 Hi!
 Welcome to my website.

-I am a PhD Candidate in Economics at the <a href= https://www.eui.eu/en/academic-units/department-of-economics/ target="_blank" >European University Institute</a> in Florence.

-I will join the Economist Program of the <b> International Monetary Fund </b> in September 2024.
+I am an Economist at the <b> International Monetary Fund </b> (IMF).

+I received my PhD in Economics from the European University Institute in 2024.

+All views expressed on this site are my own and do not necessarily reflect the position of the International Monetary Fund.

 <b> Research areas: </b> Quantitative Macroeconomics with a focus on Firm Dynamics and Productivity, Entrepreneurship and Taxation.